 Over the the scope of the menu has been reduced and Saturday hours have been removed.
 On my first visit, I was very impressed with the Café Steak (grilled flank steak with romaine lettuce, roasted red onions, portabella mushrooms, roma tomatoes, gorgonzola cheese and sherry balsamic vinaigrette).
 At $9.25 it was the most expensive entree on the menu and well worth it.
 It was one of the best salads I have ever had.

-When this review was updated in 2011, Café Tempo no longer offered the steak salad, though its place on the menu has been replaced with an $8.50 Cobb salad which is both attractive delicious.
-But I'm happy to say that as of the summer of 2014, the steak salad is back, every bit as good, and the price has dropped to $8.75!
-The Cobb salad remains and its price has dropped to $8.00.
+When this review was updated after two years, Café Tempo no longer offered the steak salad, though its place on the menu was been replaced with an $8.50 Cobb salad which is both attractive delicious.
+But I'm happy to say that as of the summer of 2016, a steak salad with dried cherries, red onions, gorgonzola, almonds and cherry balsamic binaigrette is on the menu, nearly as good, and the price has dropped to $8.75!
+The Cobb salad remains and its price has dropped twice, down to $7.75.
 This is a win - win.